layeredapps/stripe-subscriptions/readme.md

 1) create a page on your application server where users select their plan eg `/plans`

-2) add the `require-subscription` server script to your `package.json` and set the env var `START_SUBSCRIPTION=/plans`
+2) add the `x-has-subscription` proxy script to your `package.json`

-3) user registers and is immediately redirected to the `/plans` page, where plan buttons are linked to create billing profile using the redirect-url parameter to return the user after `/account/subscriptions/create-billing-profile?return-url=/plans%2Fplan=gold%26start=true`
+3) user registers and requests your `/home` path, where you determine they need to create a subscription and redirect to your `/plans` page

+4) user clicks plan button which links to `/account/subscriptions/create-billing-profile?return-url=/plans%3Fplan=gold%26start=true`

-4) after creating their payment information user is redirected back to `/plans?plan=gold&start=true`, you observe the plan and start parameters and post to the Dashboard API to start their subscription
+5) after creating their payment information user is redirected back to your `/plans?plan=gold&start=true`, you observe the plan and start parameters and post to the Dashboard API to start their subscription:

     {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X